-- 22.51 Any player may purchase extra trade cards by "spending" tokens in the treasury immediately after all players have acquired their normal trade cards.
+22.51 Any player may purchase extra trade cards by "spending" tokens in the treasury immediately after all players have acquired their normal trade cards.
 Purchases are done in the same order and from the same stacks as normal acquisition of trade cards.
 The spent tokens are returned to stock.
 Players may never purchase more than two cards a turn, regardless of any civilization card they hold.
-Players may not purchase from an empty stack. - 22.52 A player may buy one or more trade cards from the 9th level stack at a cost of 18 treasury tokens per card.
-No specific Civilization card is required to do this. - 22.53 A player who holds Rhetoric (29.421) may buy one or more trade cards from the 3rd level stack at a cost of 9 treasury tokens per card. - 22.54 A player who holds Cartography (29.081 & 29.082) may buy one or more trade cards from the 2nd level stack at a cost of 7 treasury tokens per card and one or more trade cards from the 7th level stack at a cost of 15 treasury tokens per card. - 22.55 A player who holds Mining (29.291) may buy one or more trade cards from the 6th level stack at a cost of 13 treasury tokens per card.
+Players may not purchase from an empty stack.

+22.52 A player may buy one or more trade cards from the 9th level stack at a cost of 18 treasury tokens per card.
+No specific Civilization card is required to do this.

+22.53 A player who holds Rhetoric (29.421) may buy one or more trade cards from the 3rd level stack at a cost of 9 treasury tokens per card.

+22.54 A player who holds Cartography (29.081 & 29.082) may buy one or more trade cards from the 2nd level stack at a cost of 7 treasury tokens per card and one or more trade cards from the 7th level stack at a cost of 15 treasury tokens per card.

+22.55 A player who holds Mining (29.291 & 29.292) may buy one or more trade cards from the 6th level stack at a cost of 13 treasury tokens per card and one or more trade cards from the 8th level stack at a cost of 16 treasury tokens per card.